 Dr. Korndörfer is a triple prize winner of the Canadian International Organ Competition, held in Montréal in 2008 and 2011.
 His talent has also been recognised with numerous scholarship awards from organizations such as the German Academic Exchange Service, the BACH-woche Ansbach, the Festival du Comminges, the Oberlin Conservatory (Dean’s Scholarship), McGill-University (Max Stern Fellowship) and the Government of Quebec (Quebec Merit Scholarship).

 Aside from his busy concert schedule on three continents, Dr. Korndörfer has given master classes and presentations at conventions, universities and concert halls in the USA, Japan, Hong Kong, France and Germany.
-Furthermore, he has published several articles in American, Belgian, British, French, German, Russian and Swiss music journals, and has served on the jury of the Quimby Competition held at the AGO Southeast Regional Convention in Charlotte, SC, in 2015.
+Furthermore, he has published in American, Belgian, British, French, German, Russian and Swiss music journals, and has served on the jury of the Quimby Competition held at the AGO Southeast Regional Convention in Charlotte, SC, in 2015.

 In 2009, he recorded "Trumpet Ave Maria" together with Kazuhiro Maekawa (solo-trumpet of the Sapporo Symphony Orchestra) at the Harmony Hall in Fukui (Japan).
 Two years later, his second CD "Variations on America" was released by the ORGAN-label.